rothgar/justingarrison.com/content/blog/2023-12-30-amazons-silent-sacking.md

 ## Outages ahead

-I suspect there’ll be a major AWS outage in the next 18 months.
+I suspect there’ll be a major AWS outage in 2024.
 No amount of multi-region redundancy will protect you.

 There has already been [an increase in large scale events (LSE) throughout Amazon](https://www.linkedin.com/posts/brucebawest_the-new-frequency-of-large-scale-events-at-activity-7109656617100484608-uGmJ), but AWS is so big most customers don’t notice.